Skip to main content

 • "bfloat16"

-• The fourth item in the string: The data type of the sparse vector indices.
+• The fourth item in the string: The data type of sparse vector indices.
 Can be:

 • int8